Once upon a garden, a Pinotage was born.

 The camellias, magnolias, bluebells and azaleas of the Leonardslee Gardens are blooming again after slumbering since 2010.
 This sleeping beauty of a historical garden stretching over 240 acres once again opens her arms to the public.

 A team of specialised horticulturists and gardeners nurtured back to life what’s been collected and curated for over two hundred years.
-Their dedication to the garden is abundantly displayed are it reopens.
+Their dedication to the garden is abundantly displayed as it reopens.

-Leonardslee is the latest acquisition of business woman Penny Streeter, founder of the Benguela Cove Collection in South Africa.
+Leonardslee is the latest acquisition of business woman Penny Streeter OBE, founder of the Benguela Collection.
 This includes Lakeside Lodge in Sedgefield (South Africa), Benguela Cove Wine Estate in Hermanus (South Africa), NomNom Eateries in Somerset West (South Africa), Mannings Heath Golf and Wine Estate in West Sussex, UK, with Leonardslee near Horsham now added to the fold.

 The vineyard planting here will complete the range across the two sites, the other being at the Mannings Heath Golf and Wine Estate.